Marqui-Labs/frontend-eval/README.md

 ## ⚠️ Important Notes
 - We care more about **your thought process and execution** than just the final code.

+Thank you!

-Reach out with any questions or concerns as needed!
+P.S.
+Reach out with any questions or concerns as needed.